po3rin/smartcircle/README.md

 <img src="https://img.shields.io/badge/go-v1.11-blue.svg"/>

-Package smartcircle lets you crop a circular image out of a rectangular smartly.
-It will automatically determine where to crop.
+Automatically determine where to crop a circular image out of a rectangular.

 <img src="./src/what.png">